54 Cybersecurity Statistics from 2023: Stay Safe in the New Decade

-While nearly a quarter of all Canadian companies reported a cyber attack during 2014, in 2016 the number increased.
+While nearly a quarter of all Canadian companies reported a cyber attack in 2014, in 2016, the number increased.
 28% of organizations in the country reported a cyber attack, setting a trend of a bi-yearly increase of 4% for the foreseeable future.

 36. More than 4,000 ransomware attacks occur daily.

 Cybercrime facts and statistics say that since 2016 over 4,000 ransomware attacks occur daily.
-That’s a 300% increase from 2015 when less than 1,000 attacks of this type were recorded per day.
-Ransomware targets home users, businesses, and government networks and often leads to permanent loss of sensitive information.
+That’s a 300% increase from 2015, when less than 1,000 attacks of this type were recorded per day.
+Ransomware targets home users, businesses, and government networks and often leads to the permanent loss of sensitive information.

 37. The average amount requested after a ransomware attack is $1,077.

 Ransom usually is requested to be paid in bitcoin, as cryptocurrencies are nigh untraceable.
 The average amount requested by the attackers is equivalent to $1,077.
 The high price is the reason why most users affected by ransomware decide to just give up on the stolen data.

 38. 40% of ransomware victims decide to pay up.

 Considering how many cyber attacks occur per day, some of the affected users are guaranteed to pay for the stolen data.